Beyond Reactivity: Measuring Proactive Problem Solving in LLM Agents: Methodology

 \textbf{Bottleneck Generation:} Using the contextualized world model, we generate bottleneck $b$: a persona-relevant, actionable user-need that satisfies our formal definition (see Section~\ref{sec:methodology}).
 Each bottleneck $b$ is designed to be identifiable through evidence $T$ in the document set $D$ and resolvable through exactly one action $a \in A$.

 \textbf{User Datastore:} For each sample $S$, we construct the document set $D = T \cup K$.
 The \textbf{True positives} $T$ - documents where $f(d) = 1$ - collectively provide sufficient evidence to identify bottleneck $b$. \textbf{Distractors} $K$ are documents where $f(d) = 0$, introducing realistic noise with respect to the bottleneck.
-In our current datastore setup, all the generated documents are either emails, calendar events, or text documents, as exemplified in Figures ~\ref{fig:main_figure} and ~\ref{fig:data_generation}.
+In our current datastore setup, all the generated documents are typical emails, calendar events, or text documents, as exemplified in Figures ~\ref{fig:main_figure} and ~\ref{fig:data_generation}.
+All generated documents are personalized, as generations are contextualized by the LinkedIn persona and world model.

-To mirror real-world complexity, we employ two key design principles: (i) \textbf{Evidence distribution}: We often distribute evidence for $b$ across multiple documents in $T$, requiring agents to synthesize information from $t$ different sources. (ii) \textbf{Contextual noise}: We generate $k$ distractor documents of comparable length and professional relevance, ensuring bottleneck identification requires careful analysis rather than superficial pattern matching.
+To mirror real-world complexity, we employ two key design principles: (i) \textbf{Evidence distribution}: We often distribute evidence for $b$ across multiple documents in $T$, requiring agents to synthesize information from $t$ different sources.
+These documents are relevantly timestamped, meaning the task often requires both contextual and temporal reasoning. (ii) \textbf{Contextual noise}: We generate $k$ distractor documents of comparable length and professional relevance, ensuring bottleneck identification requires careful analysis rather than superficial pattern matching.

 \textbf{Task Execution :} Finally, we construct the action set $A$ and parameter space for each action $a$, defined as $\mathcal{P} = \{P_a\}_{a \in A}$ such that: \begin{itemize} \item Exactly one action $a^* \in A$ effectively resolves bottleneck $b$ \item Each action $a$ has a set of parameters $p \in P_a$ specified to resolve the bottleneck. \item Alternative actions represent potentially plausible but suboptimal interventions \end{itemize}